 This vegan hot chocolate recipe is insanely creamy, rich, steamy, decadent, every (positive) adjective ever and it’s entirely dairy free.
 The key?
 CANNED coconut milk.

 Canned coconut milk is much richer than a carton of coconut milk (or any non dairy milk) because it hasn’t been watered down.

 First, you’ll want to add the cocoa powder, cinnamon and a small pinch of sea salt (about 1/16 tsp) to a pot and whisk together.

 Stir in the canned coconut milk, maple syrup and vanilla extract.
 If you have an immersion blender, it really comes in handy (no pun intended) with this recipe because it helps to combine all the ingredients and make it super creamy and frothy.

 If you don’t have an immersion blender, a good old fashioned whisk will work just fine, or you can add all of the ingredients to a regular blender to get the same frothy feel.

 Either way, heat everything up until it’s nice and warm, and pour into mugs.
 I like to top it off with some dairy free marshmallows or coconut whipped cream and a sprinkle of fresh cinnamon.

 Recipe tips & tricks!

-- To make this vegan hot chocolate recipe even healthier, I like to add 1-2 tablespoons of hemp hearts.
-This adds some healthy fats, protein, omegas, and even helps to make the recipe more creamy.
+- To make this vegan hot chocolate even creamier, I like to add 1-2 tablespoons of hemp hearts.
 This ingredient is optional, but if you do add it, you’ll want to blend everything together until completely smooth, about 1 minute, before heating.

 - You can use full fat or light coconut milk for this recipe, but full fat will make a more luxurious and creamy texture, but it will also be a bit filling and almost too heavy for some.
 I find light coconut milk (from a can) is the perfect balance of creamy without being too heavy.